-Simply put, consent is a mutual agreement to physical contact.
+Simply put, consent is a mutual agreement to physical, sexual, social and even emotional contact.

 Having consent means that all folks involved in the activity are 100% STOKED on everything that is happening in the moment.